-LIABILITY
+LIABILITY AND TRANSACTIONS

-8. Can a director, parent company (domestic or foreign) or other party be held liable for an insolvent company's debts?
+8. Are there any circumstances in which a director, parent company (domestic or foreign) or other party can be held liable for the debts of an insolvent company?

 When a company is subject to rescue or insolvency proceedings (see Question 6), its directors, officers and statutory auditors can be held liable for any actions which contributed to the company's insolvency, on a civil or criminal basis.
 For example, the following actions or omissions can trigger criminal or civil liability: